- Counties are geographical units within the country.

-The new constitution recognises the formation of a county government for each county.
+- This contributes to the formation of a county government for each county.

-There are 47 county governments.
+- There are 47 county governments in Kenya.

 Here is a video explaining devolution and the county system.